Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 Before installing, make sure your hosting environment meets all requirements.

 - If you’re not hosting RTMP with VideoWhisper go to RTMP Application Setup for installation details.
 If you host with VideoWhisper, hosting details contain ready to use RTMP address(es), depending on hosting type.
+WebRTC, HLS, MPEG-DASH and other features need to be configured per Wowza SE documentation on 3rd party servers.

 - Search for the PPV Live Webcams (in exampled by keyword “videowhisper”) and install it directly from WordPress admin area (recommended).